Valley Transportation Authority: Santa Clara County Transit District

 In 1969, Santa Clara County had three private bus companies, all of which were in serious financial trouble: Peninsula Transit, San Jose City Lines, and Peerless Stages.
-The California Legislature enacted the Santa Clara County Transit District Act in 1969, which allowed the Santa Clara County Board of Supervisors to place a ballot measure asking county voters if the Santa Clara County Transit District (SCCTD) shall be formed.
-However, the Act did not supply any funding for the new district; SCCTD would be funded as required by issuing bonds.
+The California Legislature enacted the Santa Clara County Transit District Act in 1969, which allowed the Santa Clara County Board of Supervisors to place a ballot measure asking county voters if the Santa Clara County Transit District (SCCTD) should be formed.
+However, the Act did not supply any funding from the state level for the new district; SCCTD would be funded as required by issuing bonds.
+At the time, county voters were reluctant to raise their own taxes to support a local public transit system.
 The formation of the Santa Clara County Transit District was rejected in 1969 and 1970 before it was finally approved by county voters on June 6, 1972.
 The SCCTD took over the operations of the three old bus companies on January 1, 1973.

 On September 26, 1974, the county Board of Supervisors dissolved the Public Works Department.
 Non-transit operations went into a new General Services Agency, while transit operations were placed into a new Santa Clara County Transportation Agency.
 Under the terms of the SCCTD Act, the five-member Board of Supervisors also served as the Board of Supervisors for the new transit district.
 They would be advised by a commission consisting of members appointed by the cities (one member appointed by each city in the county) and five members of the public appointed by the county supervisors.
 SCCTD administration would be led by an executive officer.